plasticmacaroni/bg3-missables/checklist.md

 # Ketheric
 - Investigate the basement of the prison
 # BEFORE CONTINUING TO THE TEMPLE
-- Clear anything remaining in your quest log for the area (some items will be unresolved, but do whatever's on your map)
+- Clear anything remaining in your quest log for the area (some items will be unresolved, but do whatever's on your map) before entering the Temple
 # Temple of Shar (Do This After Prisoners)
 - Check out the path to the right of the entryway statue for treasure "hidden in darkness"
 - Kill [Balthazar](https://bg3.wiki/wiki/Balthazar)